Welcome to the 2025 STAR Sensory Symposium

 To receive the Certificate of Completion, participants must meet the following criteria:

-1. Attend the event or watch the recordings.
+• Attend the live event or watch the recordings

-2. Complete and pass brief CEU quizzes for each approved presentation by November 17, 2025.
+• Complete and pass brief quiz for each approved presentation by November 17, 2025.

-• A passing score is at least 80%.
+• A passing score is 80% or higher

 • Quizzes must be completed in the order of the presentations.

-3. If you wish to have your credits reported to the ASHA CE Registry by the STAR Institute, please submit the ASHA CE Registry Reporting Form no later than November 17, 2025.
+If you would like STAR Institute to report your credits to the ASHA CE Registry, please submit the ASHA CE Registry Reporting Form by November 17, 2025.

-5. All participants will receive a Certificate of Attendance.
+1. All participants will receive a Certificate of Attendance

 Do you have a disability that would require special accommodations?